Vukodlok/FreeCodeCamp-Projects/README.md

 ## JavaScript Algorithms and Data Structures(Beta)
 A place to store all my projects made with the tutorials through freecodecamp's JavaScript course.
 Each has a quick description below to help me find a project based on the topic.
-- Building a Pyramid Generator: conditionals, loops, strings, functions, and arrays
+- Building a Pyramid Generator: let/const variables, pop/push/unshift/shift arrays, loops, .repeat function for strings, functions, truthy and falsy values, and strict equality